Bespoke Expeditions

 [Learn more →]

-• Bespoke Trips can range from overland-heavy itineraries with shorter walks and more time in villages and towns to multi-week, backcountry treks that match the exertion of our longest Expeditions.
+Some are relaxed overland itineraries with shorter walks and more time in villages and towns.
+Others become serious multi-week backcountry treks that rival the scale and exertion of the world’s most demanding long-distance crossings.

 You don’t need to be a seasoned trekker or elite athlete to enjoy a Bespoke Trip.
-We build itineraries around your group’s reality, not an ideal.
-In our experience, reasonably fit, determined, and optimistic travelers do well – as long as they arrive in good overall health and ready to be active most days.
+We build routes around your group’s reality, not an ideal.
+In our experience, reasonably fit, determined, and optimistic travelers tend to do well.

-If you have a specific activity band in mind — more trails, more riding, more waterfalls, more culture, less distance, etc. — we’ll talk it through together and build a route that fits.
+If you have a particular rhythm in mind—more trails, more riding, more waterfalls, more culture, less distance—we’ll talk it through together and chart a route that fits.

-We can sometimes design Bespoke Trips outside this window (October–March), especially for overland- and village-focused itineraries, but longer treks in these months are best planned with flexible dates and an openness to adapting the route to weather and conditions on the ground.
+We can design trips outside this window—especially for overland- and village-focused itineraries—but longer treks during these months are best planned with flexible dates and a willingness to adapt the route to weather and conditions on the ground.

 Setting

-A vast range in Minas Gerais where high savannah meets Atlantic Rainforest, and quartzite peaks, remote valleys, and small communities still shape daily life.
+A vast range in Minas Gerais where high savannah meets Atlantic Rainforest, rivers rise and diverge, and quartzite peaks, remote valleys, and small communities still shape daily life.

-It’s one of the least visited landscapes of its scale anywhere in South America, and the setting for every Gift of Go trip.
+Today, it’s one of the least-visited landscapes of its scale in South America.

 · 3 UNESCO designations